OWASP/owasp-summit-2017/Working-Sessions/Owasp-Top-10-2017/Is-the-Owasp-Top-Data-Collection-Open.md

  - Provide evidence on Openness
  - Review evidence provided
  - Reach a conclusion

+## Definition of Done

+...Add text...

 ## Who

 The target audience for this Working Session is:

- - Security Professionals
+ - Security professionals
- - OWASP Community
+ - OWASP community

 ## References: